-This tracker brings together some of the most important state-level indicators of how Kentucky’s economy is faring.
+This tracker brings together some of the most important indicators of how Kentucky’s economy is faring, including the falling use of safety net programs.
 It will be updated as new data are released.

 Supplemental Nutrition Assistance Program (SNAP)

-Like unemployment insurance, SNAP responds quickly to changes in the economy, and so it is also an early indicator for how Kentuckians are faring.
-Because it is targeted to people with net incomes below the poverty line ($26,200 for a family of four), it is particularly helpful for knowing how Kentuckians with low incomes are faring.
+Like unemployment insurance, SNAP responds quickly to changes in the economy, and so it is also a nearly real-time indicator for how Kentuckians are faring.
+Because it is targeted to people with net incomes below the poverty line ($26,500 for a family of four), it is particularly helpful for knowing the status of Kentuckians with low incomes, who experienced steeper job losses during the downturn.
 SNAP is a strong tool for reducing food insecurity and improving health, but also for dampening economic harm during downturns.